-- Bring vegan spreads, cheese, milk with you, as you won’t be able to find these out there!
+- Bring vegan spreads, cheese and milk with you, as you won’t be able to find these.

-- Bring a cool-bag which you can keep in mini-fridges which most casa particulares and hotels will have (and some even have freezer compartments!).
-This is particularly useful for self-drive trips so you can keep your food cool while you travel or snack on route.
+- Bring a cool-bag to keep in mini-fridges which most casa particulares and hotels will have (and some even have freezer compartments).
+This is particularly useful for self-drive trips so you can keep your food cool while you travel or snack en route.

-- Sauces, spreads (such as Marmite), nuts and crisps are also useful to bring with you as again this kind of thing can be difficult to find.
+- Sauces, spreads, nuts and crisps are also useful to take with you, as this kind of thing can be difficult to find.

-- One of the benefits of staying in local casa particulares is you can explain to your host what you can’t eat, and they’ll do the best they can to cater for you!
+- One of the benefits of staying in local casa particulares is you can explain to your host what you can’t eat, and they’ll do the best they can to cater to your needs.

 - Buffets are your friend, if you happen to be staying somewhere that has one, you can pick and choose your favourite bits.